dalibo/pitrery/INSTALL.md

-If we want to backup our example production server, the name of the configuration must given to pitrery with the -c option.
-The name of the configuration file, if it is not a path, is searched in the configuration directory, any file ending with .conf is then taken, for example :
+If we want to backup our example production server, the name of the configuration must given to pitrery with the `-c` option.
+The name of the configuration file, if it is not a path, is searched in the configuration directory, any file ending with `.conf` is then taken, for example :

     $ pitrery -c prod action

-This will use the file /usr/local/etc/pitrery/prod.conf.
-When adding the -? switch after the action name, pitrery outputs the help of the action, for example :
+This will use the file `/usr/local/etc/pitrery/prod.conf`.
+When adding the `-?` switch after the action name, pitrery outputs the help of the action, for example :

     $ pitrery backup -?